scapy.sendrecv¶

 stop_filter – Python function applied to each packet to determine if we have to stop the capture after this packet. –Ex: stop_filter = lambda x: x.haslayer(TCP)

-iface – interface or list of interfaces (default: None for sniffing on all interfaces).
+iface – interface or list of interfaces (default: None for sniffing on the default interface).

 monitor – use monitor mode.
 May not be available on all OS